DragomirBozoki/kalliope-dual-llm-chatbot/README.md

 ## Synapse for Direct Intent Execution

-Each classified label must correspond to a synapse in the Kalliope brain.yml:
+Each classified label must correspond to a synapse in the Kalliope brain.yml or in brain folder:
 ```bash

 - name: "kitchen-on"
   signals:
     - order: "kitchen-on"